tuomasi/tuomasi.github.io/about.md

 -   1989: Born in Mannheim, Germany
 -   1995: Started doing track and field
--   1996: Moved to Schwarzenbach an der Saale, Germany (yes, it's small)
+-   1996: Moved to Schwarzenbach an der Saale, Germany (yes, it's small), which is close to Hof, Germany (yes, still small)
 -   2003: Successfully competed in track and field state championships (sprint and pentathlon)
 -   2004: Finished 5th in the 100m at the state championship and 15th at the national pentathlon championship
 -   2005: Ruptured muscle fibres put an end to what was by far the most important thing in my life at the time